 Install a Water Alarm

 There are numerous types of water alarms available for purchase and they are generally inexpensive, making them a great choice if you are looking to prevent flooding in your home.
-Water sensors are especially helpful if your home is known to suffer from water leaks.
+Our water restoration technicians recommend water sensors, which are especially helpful if your home is known to suffer from water leaks.

 When you install a water alarm, the sensor will alert you of any instances where water starts to accumulate.
 Then you will be aware of the issue and can address the problem before it gets worse.